Promotion Rules in Magento 2: Comprehensive Guide

 • I have a well-planned seating chart;

-• If total quantity equals or less than 10 for a subselection of guests at the wedding matching
+• If the total quantity equals or less than 10 for a subselection of guests at the wedding matching

 ALL of these conditions: